Netflix/falcor/documentation/router.md

 (Example I requesting the first reference in the first genre list)

-The remaining genre list route will be left of an exercise to the user:
+The remaining genre list route will be left as an exercise for the user:

 ~~~
 "genrelist[{integers}].titles.length"
 ~~~

 ### Reducing Service Calls with Batching

-Now we have finished all of the routes required to create the genre list object in the Router's virtual JSON Graph object.
+We have finished all of the routes required to create the genre list in the Router's virtual JSON Graph object.
 Now we can make a single request to the Router and retrieve as much information about the user's personalized recommendations as we want.
 The following code retrieves the first two title references in the first two genres, as well as the name and length of the first two genres.

 (Example of what I said above)